semrush/intergalactic/website/docs/terms/privacy/privacy.md

 ### Social networking websites

 Where permissible according to applicable law we may use certain limited personal data about you, such as your email address, to hash it and to share it with social network websites, such as Facebook or Google, to generate leads, drive traffic to our websites or otherwise promote our products or Services.
-The social network websites with which we may share your personal data are not controlled or supervised by us.
+The social network websites with which we may share your personal data is not controlled or supervised by us.
 Therefore, any questions regarding how your social network websites service provider processes your personal data should be directed to such provider.

 ### Business Transfers